|SWEET ORANGE TINCTURE|

 An in vitro study revealed that the compounds, polymethoxyflavones nobiletin, heptamethoxyflavone and tangeretin, acted as antifungal agents against Penicillium digitatum (green mould).

 Limonene and flavonoids seem to have anti-carcinogenic properties.
 They can block the carcinogenesis by acting as a blocking agent.
 Studies have shown that limonin and limonene can induce the enzyme activity of glutathione S-transferase, which is an important detoxifying enzyme.
-Feeding of orange oils, rich in limonene, seemed to inhibit tumors of the stomach, lung and mammary tumors.
+Feeding of orange oils, rich in limonene, seem to inhibit tumors of the stomach, lung and mammary tumors.

 Due to the present d-limonene, orange peel is effective against heartburn or Gastro Intestinal Reflux Disease (GERD).
 Orange peel extract can relieve heartburn symptoms for many months.

 The peel extract also has potential in the regulation of thyroid function and glucose metabolism.
-Besides antiperoxidative activity, C. sinensis extract has antithyroid, hypoglycemic, and insulin stimulatory properties, which suggest its potential to improve both hyperthyroidism (overactive thyroid) and diabetes mellitus.
+Besides antiperoxidative activity, C. this extract has antithyroid, hypoglycemic, and insulin stimulatory properties, which suggest its potential to improve both hyperthyroidism (overactive thyroid) and diabetes mellitus.